RyanBlount-2/eyes-project/README.md

 > [LinkedIn Profile](https://linkedin.com/in/ryanblount2)

 ## Roadmap:
-> Future improvements such as more interactivity and more eyes are in the plans.
+> Future improvements are in the plans.
+I'd like to add more interactivity for the user.
+I plan to create a game where the eyes look similar to the Eye of Sauron from The Lord Of The Rings series and shoot laser beam projectiles that the user has to avoid.
+'Eye' look forward to updating this project.

 ## License:
 > MIT License